 The picture in the heading is of P46, the oldest, extant manuscript containing the Book of Hebrews.

 I completed my Ph.D. in New Testament at Baylor University in May 2012.
 I have taught undergraduate courses for Baylor University, Gardner-Webb University, Bluefield College, and the University of Kentucky, and I was an adjunct instructor for Wesley Seminary of Indiana Wesleyan University.
+Most recently I was an adjunct instructor in religion at Bethel University in Indiana.
 I am the author of "The Characterization of Jesus in the Book of Hebrews" published with Brill Academic Publishers.
 I am currently a United Methodist pastor in Grand Rivers, KY.